Skip to main content

 Jeff Skeie Supervisory Committee Chair

 Your Supervisory Committee fulfills this responsibility in two ways.
 We meet regularly with the Credit Union’s Vice President of Internal Audit, Luci Sherard, who assists the Committee in verifying compliance within our internal control framework.
-We also engage an external audit firm, Moss-Adams, to audit the financial statements and the operational controls surrounding those financial statements in accordance with generally accepted auditing principles.
+We also engage an external audit firm, Baker Tilly, to audit the financial statements and the operational controls surrounding those financial statements in accordance with generally accepted auditing principles.

 Supervisory Committee members attend regular monthly Supervisory Committee meetings, as well as monthly meetings of the Board of Directors.
 At these meetings we review the work of the Internal Auditor, the external auditor, and management to ensure that the Supervisory Committee’s responsibilities are properly discharged.